SinTan1729/chhoto-url/INSTALLATION.md

 ## Using `docker compose` (Recommended method)
 There is a sample `compose.yaml` file in this repository.
 It contains everything needed for a basic install.
-The OCI image itself is built with a GitHub action, and you can [check the workflow for yourself](./.github/workflows/docker-release.yml) and confirm that it's indeed built from source and nothing silly is going on.
+The OCI image itself is built with a GitHub action (starting from version 6.2.6), and you can [check the workflow for yourself](./.github/workflows/docker-release.yml) and confirm that it's indeed built from source and nothing silly is going on.

+The images come in two flavors.
+The default one is made from scratch, and is as light as possible.
+The tags with `-alpine` suffix are built on top of alpine, so are a little bit larger.
+But they have the basic UNIX tools for debugging, so might be worth using in case you want to play around with the image.
+The `dev` tags are always built on top of alpine.

 You can use the compose file as a base, modifying it as needed.
 Run it with
 ```